-- (RDP) Verify that you have an RDP or SSH client installed on your local machine The computer that you are using to access Skytap Cloud. .
+- (RDP) Verify that you have an RDP or SSH client installed on your local machine The computer that you’re using to access Skytap. .

 - Test the RDP or SSH connection to confirm that you can access the VM.
 If you need to adjust your network or firewall settings, see What IP addresses and port ranges does Skytap use?.

 Public IP address

-- If the public IP address is attached to multiple VMs, coordinate with the other VM owners to make sure those VMs are not running during your demo.
+- If the public IP address is attached to multiple VMs, coordinate with the other VM owners to make sure those VMs aren’t running during your demo.
 You may need to work with your Skytap administrator.

 If the public IP address is attached to multiple VMs, only one of the VMs can be running at a time.

 Verifying account resources

 Check your current account usage to be sure that you will have enough VM, Metered RAM, and storage resources for the demo.
 For more information, see Account-wide usage limits.